 Ferry - Mukilteo to Clinton

 The ferry from Mukilteo on the mainland will get you to Clinton on Whidbey Island.
 The ferry ride is about a twenty minute sailing and ferries leave approximately every 30 minutes.
 During the summer, the ferry can be quite busy and you may experience an extended wait time.
-Drive time from Clinton to Camp Casey is approximately 40 minutes.
+Drive time from Clinton to Langley is approximately 10 minutes.
 Carpools can be arranged each day if there is demand.
 Schedules here - https://wsdot.wa.gov/ferries

 Ferry - Port Townsend to Coupeville (Keystone)